Image source: Photospin.com

-RELATED: How to Work from Home More Efficiently
+RELATED: Office Space Alternatives to Working from Home

 You can make more money – If you are running a type of business where customers typically visit a business before making a buying a decision, then rented office space might make your business look more professional.
 If you estimate an increase in sales greater than your expense of renting office space, then you should move out of the home office and pursue more revenue for the business.

 You want to interact with others – Working at home can be lonely.
 Sometimes you just need to interact with other people.
 Consider a co-working option or working out of a public space with wi-fi accessibility.
 You could find an ideal work situation where you can save on rent or work for free and still get the interaction you need.
 Otherwise, if you don't need a lot of space for equipment and inventory, then consider renting a desk rather than a whole office.

 RELATED: Are You a Slave to Your Home Office?

 You've outgrown the space – As businesses grow, they tend to accumulate technology or inventory.
 If that is the case and you are running out of space in your home, then it may be time to consider another option.
 You might get by with renting space for storing product inventory if that is your only issue, but if you have to upgrade equipment that is larger than the space you have available in your home (for instance, industrial printers), then you should consider moving out of the home into a space that is adequate for your equipment needs.
 Be sure you have the profits to allow for the extra expenses you'll incur renting space before you make the move.